-Join officials and advocates from around Minnesota who work for equality and justice through human rights education at the 2017 Human Rights Commission Summit.
-The event will be held from 10:30a.m. - 2:30p.m.
+The 2017 Human Rights Commission Summit featured officials and advocates from around Minnesota who work for equality and justice through human rights education.
+The event was held from 10:30a.m. - 2:30p.m.
 Oct.
 4 at the U of M Continuing Education and Conference Center.

-The Summit will feature information on the latest issues, networking opportunities with other human rights commissions, education and outreach methods, state partnership opportunities and more.
+The Summit featured information on the latest issues, networking opportunities with other human rights commissions, education and outreach methods, state partnership opportunities and more.

 10 a.m. – Registration